incubyte/incubyte.github.io/content/blog/five-git-tricks.md

 4. [Split one large branch into multiple](#split-one-large-branch-into-multiple)
 5. [Delete a branch from remote](#delete-a-branch-from-remote)

-## Quickly set up git SSH credentials with GitHub CLI
+## Quickly set up Git SSH credentials with GitHub CLI

 The first thing you want to do before trying out these tricks is to set up `git` and its credentials.